Concordium/concordium.github.io/source/mainnet/net/guides/run-node-ubuntu.rst

        $sudo systemctl start concordium-mainnet-node.service

-   It is recommended to keep the `CONCORDIUM_NODE_CONSENSUS_DOWNLOAD_BLOCKS_FROM` variable set in the node configuration, unlike `CONCORDIUM_NODE_CONSENSUS_IMPORT_BLOCKS_FROM`.
-   The former permits incremental out-of-band catchup starting from the best block already present in the node database.
-   The latter does not and slows down the node startup significantly.

 ..
 Note::
    If you are running the node version 4.3.0 or earlier, catchup up out-of-band requires you to download the catchup data manually.